 All uniforms must comply with logo and identification bylaws as outlined in Bylaws 12.5.4 and 1.1.7 in the NCAA Division I Manual, Bylaw 12.5.4 in the NCAA Division II Manual and Bylaw 12.5.3 in the NCAA Division III Manual.
+These logo restrictions apply to all student-athletes and team personnel.

 Institutional Logo.
 For identification purposes, fencers must wear school colors or institutional names that are clearly visible and distinguishable from their opponents for championships competition.
-Armbands or socks (both in school colors), or institutional identification, are required.
+Armbands and/or socks (both in school colors), or institutional identification, are required.
 The use of adhesive tape is not an acceptable form of institutional identification.
 The color on a shoe is not an acceptable form of identification.
 All team members must be identical in identification.
 Appropriate institutional identification is required or a \$200 fine will be assessed to the institutions whose student-athlete is not in compliance.
-Fines shall be paid to the NCAA at the site of competition before any student-athlete from that institution can compete.

 No club patches or country affiliation markings are allowed at the final site of the championships.
-The aforementioned fine will apply if the club logo or country affiliation is not able to be removed from the student-athlete's uniform.
+The aforementioned fine will apply if the club logo or country affiliation is not able to be removed from a student-athlete's uniform.